bionanoimaging/bionanoimaging.github.io/AlignIt/README.md

     - "PosY": maximal vertical distance to the center of the screen.
 This is also shown by the attached indicator bar.
     - "Curv": maximally allowed curvature.
 If not provided, any curvature is accepted.
 No indicator bar is provided. e.g. "success": {"Std": 0.004, "PosX": 0.005, "PosY": 0.005}
+All features can be started by a "_" (e.g. "_Std": 0.004), which disables their display on the indicators panel, but they still need to be fulfilled.
+In this case the panel only turns green if all of these measures are fulfilled and no indication is given, which one may still be lacking.
 Some components (e.g. Iris) also support the  argument "success" (with the parameter "diameter"):

-"success": {"diameter": 0.05}
+    - "success": {"diameter": 0.05}
     meaning that this maximum diameter has to be adjusted by the user for this component to turn green and thus contribute to the "components" bar which needs all such components to be have reached their individual "success" criteria.

+## Visual Appearance
+There are some html-query parameters, which modify the visual appearance, rendering quality and rendering speed:
+    - `lens=true`: switches to a realistic rendering of the lenses
+    - `pbr=true`: renders the posts in a nicer finish
+    - `fps=true`: shows the frames per second `fps` in the top right corner
+    - `env=name`: changes the background setting.
+Allowed entries for `name` are "forest", "night", "room", "astro"
+    - `teleport=false`: disables the teleportation in VR mode, switching to a moving motion (beware motion thickness!).
+Remember to use them like in this example: `?lens=true&pbr=true&env=night`.

 ## License
 Currently the software is reased under the [Commons Attribution-NonCommercial-NoDerivs}(https://creativecommons.org/licenses/by-nc-nd/4.0/) (CC-BY-NC-ND) License.